mowgl-i/Reddit-and-Twitch/Data Collection/README.md

  - Returns Clips views at time of scrape
  - Returns CSV of original data(october_clips...)  plus returned values -> Clipscrapev1.csv

+if vod is available, then we can use [lay295's](https://github.com/lay295/TwitchDownloader) nifty twich downloader.
+ - It will grab video of VODs and Clips
+ - It will grab chat of VODS and Clips

 ## Reddit Related Files